Introduction

 Then: another slide is revealed.

-This slow reveal graph, “How many calories do people really eat at Chipotle?” is available for Google slides.
+This slow reveal graph, “Sound the Alarm,” is available for Google slides.
 There are suggested questions to ask in the speakers’ notes of the slide deck.

 The page for the graph also offers more information about the context for this graph, other content connections, and paired texts for students to explore.